john-itcsolutions/cheirrs/README.md

 `watch -c juju status --color` or, `juju status` for short.

 It may take a few hours if your network is slow.
 Be patient.
-On the other hand you may find you need to remove both the easyrsa/0 and the etcd/0 units and the easyrsa and etcd applications (with --force) before redeploying a new and separate easyrsa on its own machine with:

-`juju remove-unit easyrsa/0 --force`
+Nevertheless we do not really require 3 workers, 2 masters and 3 etcd's so you may remove these machines.

-`juju remove-application easyrsa --force`
+`juju remove-machine <etcd/1_machine-number> --force`

-`juju deploy cs:~yellow/easyrsa-0`

-.. and similarly for etcd ..
+.. and similarly for etcd/2, kubernetes-master/1, kubernetes-worker/1 and kubernetes-worker/2 ..

-The earlier in the deployment cycle that you replace easyrsa and etcd the better.
+The earlier in the deployment cycle that you remove these machines the better.

 When you see everything 'green' except possibly the master in a permamnent "wait" state ("Waiting for 3 kube-system pods to start"), you may continue.